sailfishos/sailfish-setup/README.md

 - privileged
   - For processes that need to be able to access privileged data.
 - sailfish-system
-  - For users and processes that need to be able to control the device.
+  - For users that need to be able to control the device settings.
     Device owner belongs to this group.
 - sailfish-mdm
-  - For processes that need to be able to access MDM APIs.
+  - For sailfish-mdm user and processes that need to be able to access MDM APIs.
 - sailfish-radio
   - For processes that need to be able to access mobile network related APIs.
 - sailfish-alarms
-  - For processes that need to be able to access shared alarm events.
+  - For users that need to be able to access shared alarm events.
 - sailfish-datetime
-  - For processes that need to be able to modify clock settings.
+  - For users that need to be able to modify clock settings.
 - timed
-  - For timed process, required for changing system default timezone
+  - For users and timed process, required to change system default timezone.
+- sailfish-actdead
+  - For sailfish-actdead user.

 Default system (SYSTEM_GROUPS) and additional user (USER_GROUPS) groups are stored in the file /usr/share/sailfish-setup/group.ids, system user will be created during boot if it does not already exist.